Frequently asked questions

 Contact the individual funds for detailed information about any policy you are interested in.

-- The government has announced that private health insurance premiums will increase from April 2013.
-If your premium has increased, your health fund is required to notify you in writing and you will receive updated policy information with more information about the change.
+- The government has announced that private health insurance premiums will increase from April 2014.
+If your premium has increased, your health fund is required to notify you in writing and you will receive updated policy information with more information about the change closer to the date.

-The average increase in 2013 will be 5.6%.
+The average increase across the industry in 2014 will be 6.2%.
 If your increase is higher than the average, your health fund was able to demonstrate that the rise is necessary to cover the benefits offered by your policy.

-This year's average increase is significantly less than the 9.3% increase in benefits that private health insurance companies paid to their members in the 2011-12 financial year.
-Benefits paid by private health insurers to their members in the last financial year have risen by $1.2 billion to more than $14 billion.
+This year's average increase is less than the 8% increase in benefits that private health insurance companies paid to their members in the 2012-13 financial year.
 The benefits paid by health funds can increase when hospital, medical or other health related costs rise, and if their members have an increase in the use of health services.
 Factors leading to cost increases can include wages for nurses and hospital staff, doctors’ charges, the cost of medical equipment and technology and more complex and costly procedures being available through private hospitals.

 The Private Health Insurance Act 2007 requires health funds to submit detailed financial information to the Minister for Health before they can increase premiums.
 If the funds cannot provide sufficient information to demonstrate to the Minister that an increase would be necessary to meet their obligations to pay benefits to eligible contributors, then there is no change to the premium.